-QA-QC zonal mean lower stratospheric temperature anomalies (Figure 4a) for the ensemble mean are compared with the actual observed anomalies in NCEP analyses, where the anomalies are defined as the monthly temperature minus the temperature averaged for the same calendar month over the five year period just before the eruption (Figure 4c).
-In the tropics there is a very good agreement between the anomalies in the QA-QC simulation and the actual temperature anomalies observed during this period.
-In the tropical stratosphere there is relatively little random variation the zonal-mean temperature, and the interannual variability is dominated by the QBO and any volcanic perturbations.
+where the anomalies are defined as the monthly temperature minus the temperature averaged for the same calendar month over the 5-year period just before the eruption (Figure 4c).
+In the tropics, there is a very good agreement between the anomalies in the QA-QC simulation and the actual temperature anomalies observed during this period.
+In the tropical stratosphere, there is relatively little random variation of the zonal mean temperature, and the interannual variability is dominated by the QBO and any volcanic perturbations.
 Thus it is meaningful to compare the simulation and single observed realization in some detail.
 The fact that they agree well suggests that the basic specification of the dynamical QBO and the radiative perturbation associated with the volcanic aerosol are reasonably realistic.
 The natural variability in the polar lower stratosphere in winter is much higher, and therefore the signal-to-noise ratio is much lower.
 However, the simulated response (Figure 4a) is qualitatively consistent with observations (Figure 4c) even in high latitudes.
-For the purpose of this study it is important to emphasize that in simulations the difference between high latitude temperature anomalies (weak vortex corresponds to warm anomalies and strong vortex corresponds to cold anomalies) in NH in the first and in the second winter affected, respectively, by the easterly and westerly phase of the QBO is statistically significant at 95% confidence level.
-Further results will demonstrate this point in more details.
+For the purpose of this study it is important to emphasize that in simulations the difference between high-latitude temperature anomalies (weak vortex corresponds to warm anomalies and strong vortex corresponds to cold anomalies) in NH in the first and in the second winter affected by the easterly and westerly phase of the QBO, respectively, is statistically significant at 95% confidence level.
+Further results will demonstrate this point

-Figure 5 shows QA-QC geopotential height anomalies in the lower stratosphere and in the middle troposphere for each of the 1991-92 and 1992-93 winters.
-Figures 5a and 5b show an anomalously strong stratospheric polar vortex in the first winter of 1991/92, and a much larger anomaly of the same sign in the second winter of 1992/93.
+[24] Figure 5 shows QA-QC geopotential height anomalies in the lower stratosphere and in the middle troposphere for each of the 1991-1992 and 1992-1993 winters.
+Figures 5a and 5b show an anomalously strong stratospheric polar vortex in the first winter of 1991-1992, and a much larger anomaly of the same sign in the second winter of 1992-1993.
 The geopotential height anomaly in the second winter at high latitudes reaches 140 m.
-In the absence of the aerosol effect, the vortex would be expected to be anomalously weak in the first winter when there is an easterly QBO phase and anomalously strong in the second winter when the QBO is in its westerly phase.
-The 50 hPa results in Fig. 5 could thus be interpreted to first order as the sum of the expected QBO effect and an intensification of the polar vortex due to the aerosol effects.
-Indeed Stenchikov et al. [2002] found the aerosol effects by themselves lead to a strengthening of the polar vortex.
-Figure 6a,b show the QA-QE anomalies at 50 hPa for the two winters.
-Interestingly the QA-QE anomalies in the 1992-93 winter are almost three times as strong as the aerosol anomalies in the Stenchikov et al. [2002] simulations.
+In the absence of the aerosol effect the vortex would be expected to be anomalously weak in the first winter when there is an easterly QBO phase and anomalously strong in the second winter when the QBO is in its westerly phase.
+The 50 hPa results in Figure 5 could thus be interpreted to first order as the sum of the expected QBO effect and an intensification of the polar vortex due to the aerosol effects.
+Indeed, Stenchikov et al. [2002] found the aerosol effects by themselves lead to a strengthening of the polar vortex.
+Figures 6a and 6b show the QA-QE anomalies at 50 hPa for the two winters.
+Interestingly, the QA-QE anomalies in the 1992-1993 winter are almost three times as strong as the aerosol anomalies in the Stenchikov et al. [2002] simulations.
 This suggests that there may be a significant nonlinearity between the QBO and the aerosol effects, with the aerosol strengthening of the vortex being particular effective when the QBO is in its westerly phase.

-The 500 hPa geopotential anomalies are shown for the two winters for QA-QC in Figures 5c and 5d, and for QA-QE in Figures 6c and 6d.
+[25] The 500 hPa geopotential anomalies are shown for the two winters for QA-QC in Figures 5c and 5d and for QA-QE in Figures 6c and 6d.
 All the anomalies shown in these figures are consistent with a positive phase of the AO, with negative anomalies in the polar region and positive anomalies in the midlatitudes over North Atlantic, Eurasia, and the west coast of North America.
 The QA-QC and QA-QE anomalies are fairly similar, suggesting that the direct effect of the QBO on the extratropical middle troposphere is hard to detect, as in observations [Angell, 2001].